Tasleem Mullhall at 50 Brook Street

 Photos: Erol Birsen

 Tasleem Mulhall’s exhibition at 50 Brook Street was a pop-up event that took place from 1st November until 3rd November 2013.
-For further information about Tasleem Mulhall and future events visit here.
+For further information and future events visit Tasleem Mulhall’s website here.